neelkanthk/laravel-schedulable/README.md

 __*Some example use cases when this package can be useful:*__

-1. A Blog like application which allows bloggers to schedule their post to go public on a future date and time.
+1. A Blog type application which allows bloggers to schedule their post to go public on a future date and time.

 2. An E-commerce website where the items in the inventory can be added at any time from the admin panel but they can be scheduled to be made available to the customers at a particular date and time.